 I stand there in the dusk for a while, thinking about what just happened.
 Then I go back to my hut and make a fire in front of it.
 Now that the dry season is here it’s so easy.
 I do that most nights anyway, but tonight it’s more a territorial thing.

 I think about what happened to my eyes and my body when I saw the snake — about the adrenalin instantly infusing all my veins, so fast.
 Electric.
 And I think about what happened to my eyes, and about the act of seeing itself.

 I’d seen lots of pictures of King Cobras, and memory, the scientists say, is 50% of seeing.
 Could I have projected the image?
-The precession of simulacra — the impossibility of having an experience, now, of which you have not already experienced representations.
+I think about the precession of simulacra — the impossibility of having an experience, now, of which you have not already experienced representations.